ibm-cloud-docs/vmwaresolutions/archiref/arch-pattern/arch-pattern-edge-gateway-cluster.md

 When you design or deploy this architecture pattern, consider the following steps:

-* Refer to the specific third-party vendor hardware and software specifications for interoperability with VMware® ESXi™ and NSX™.
+* Refer to the specific third-party vendor hardware and software specifications for interoperability with VMware® ESXi™ and NSX®.
 * You must provide licensing (BYOL) for the third-party router or firewall solution.
 Contact your vendor for details.

 ## Related links